Celiac Disease vs. Gluten Intolerance

-- Celiac disease affects one in 133 people in the United States.
-It is characterized by an immune system reaction to gluten, a protein found in wheat, barley, rye, and contaminated oats.
-Gluten destroys parts of the small intestine important for absorbing nutrients, and the only treatment is a gluten-free diet for life.
+- Celiac disease is an immune system reaction to gluten (the protein found in wheat, barley, rye, and other grains), which destroys part of the small intestine important for nutrient absorption.

-Follow BC's Meal Accommodation Policy.
-This includes meeting with Kate and registering with the Disabilities Services Office.
+- Follow BC's Meal Accommodation Policy, and register with the Disabilities Services Office.

-Cross-contact occurs when gluten is inadvertently transferred from a food containing gluten to a food that does not contain gluten).
+- Be cautious of cross-contaimation (when gluten is transferred from a food containing it to a food that does not contain gluten).
 If you are concerned, don't hesistate to ask a manager!

-- Avoid hidden sources of gluten like sauces and fried foods, grains like couscouse and bulgur, and processed meats.
+- Avoid hidden sources of gluten like sauces and friend foods, grains like couscous and bulgar, and processed meats.

 Did You Know?